 - Health: Are you taking good care of your physical and mental health?
 Do you have any habits or behaviors that are harming your health or well-being?
-Any toxic situations you need to eliminate.
+Any toxic situations or relationships you need to eliminate?
 If so, what can you do to change them now or seek help if needed?

 - Money Management: Ask yourself, "knowing what I now know, would I have made this investment, or started this company."
 If yes, hold it, and enjoy it.
 If your answer is No, get out of the situation as soon as possible, cut your losses and move on.
 Wishful thinking doesn't work.
 Are you managing your money wisely and living within your means?
 Do you have a budget and a savings plan?
 Do you have any liabilities that are weighing you down?
 If so, how can you eliminate them, pay them off or reduce the liability as soon as possible?

 - Happiness: Are you happy with your life overall?
 Do you have a sense of purpose and meaning?
 Do you have a positive attitude and gratitude for what you have?
 If not, what can you do to increase your happiness and satisfaction right now.
 You only have one life; you don't know your expiration date.
 Live your best life now, find your happiness.

 Zero based thinking can help you identify what is working and what is not working in your life.
 Using hindsight and experience it can help you make better choices that align with your true values and goals in mind.
 It can also help you avoid regrets and mistakes that can cost you time, money, energy, or happiness in the long run.

 To apply ZBT, follow these steps:

 1. Choose an area of your life that you want to improve, change or need to decide on.

 2. Ask yourself: "Knowing what I now know, would I still make the same decision?"
 Be honest and objective with yourself.